The Ghost Of Crackenback

 with flaming orange sunsets for his crown.

-He used to stare through stable bars to snow-capped mountain
+He used to stare through stable bars to snow-capped mountain peaks

 where sunrise glowed with yellow, peach and blue.